marcsantiago/email_scraper/README.md

   You may have to play with that number to find you're sweet spot and a lot of it depends on your ulimit.

 **Note:**
 You can increase the speed of the script by exponentially if you increase Go's runtime, e.g. runtime.GOMAXPROCS(4) #4 cores.
 However, doing so often means that you have to reduce the number of workers because the ulimit can be hit very quickly causing socket/connectivity errors.
+Also, on line 27 I supply a list of filters.
+That is because I am targeting very specific emails.
+By removing or modifying that section you can make the script more or less flexible.